Kotor Old Town parking

 Tips for Visitors

 1. Early Arrival: To increase your chances of finding a parking spot, it's advisable to arrive early in the day, especially if you're visiting popular attractions within the Old Town.
 If you happen to arrive without ample time: upon entering the city and noticing a vacant spot on any electronic LED parking display (there are many throughout the city, so pay attention), do not hesitate to head straight there and park.
 It's better to park in that spot and walk a bit, perhaps to the old town, rather than spending an hour or two in a stuffy car waiting for a free parking space.
 2. Cash.
 Have cash with you, as payment by card is not possible everywhere.
 3. Utilizing Free Spots: While free parking is scarce, some are available near the city walls.
 Availability may vary by time and season, so it's worth checking in advance.
 To be honest, I've never managed to park for free, and at some paid parking spots, I even had to wait a bit for a space to become available, so it's probably best to heed the first piece of advice.
 4. Alternative Transportation: Given the pedestrian nature of the Old Town and the proximity of attractions, visitors might not need a car for local exploration.
-For those looking to explore beyond Kotor, considering public transportation or taxis could be a practical alternative.
+For those looking to explore beyond Kotor, considering public transportation, scooter, motorcycle or taxis could be a practical alternative.

 Exploring Kotor Old Town